The Perfect Gifts For Your 18-year-old

 Legally, your 18-year-old’s birthday is a big milestone.
-An 18-year-old is recognized as an adult with the legal right to govern his or her own life.
+They are now recognized as an adult with legal rights to govern his or her own life.
 For example, they can do all the following: vote, enter legal contracts, apply for credit, obtain medical treatment, have the right to privacy and be completely independent from parental control.

 Colleges will look to the student as their primary contact, and a parent must take additional steps to obtain information.

 This change in legal status can have real consequences.
 For example, if your child is away at college and has to be admitted to a hospital emergency room, you may not have access to information on their condition or be allowed to make decisions on their behalf.
 Or perhaps your child is traveling and issues arise with their checking account, you may find you have no access to these accounts or funds in their absence.

 Consider giving your 18-year-old a few gifts for their birthday that will set them off on the right foot for good financial life planning, and give you some peace of mind.

 The Health Information Portability and Accountability Act, or HIPAA, is designed to protect the privacy of all adults.
 This law means that once your child turns 18, you no longer have access to any of their medical information.
 Your child can grant you access to all or parts of their medical information by filling out a HIPAA Release Form.
 You can access a HIPAA release form online or directly from the medical providers and facilities your child uses.

 Similarly, you will not have the authority to make medical decisions for your child if they are unable to do so.
 To prevent this situation, your child can appoint one or more representatives to make these types of decisions though a Health Care Proxy.
 This form, which is also called a medical power of attorney, is also available online or from your medical providers.